You are here

 Are you interested in becoming a CPS technician?
 Learn more about the program and how you can become certified.

-Since the CPS certification program began in 1998, more than 119,000 people have successfully completed the course, including more than 35,000 currently certified CPS technicians.
+Since the CPS certification program began in 1998, more than 125,000 people have successfully completed the course, including 36,000 currently certified CPS technicians.
 These dedicated technicians offer education, support and guidance in all 50 states, the District of Columbia and U.S. territories.

 Around the World